semmel/async-mutex/README.md

 );
 ```

-`acquire` returns an (ES6) promise that will resolve as soon as the mutex is
+`acquire` returns a promise that will resolve as soon as the mutex is
 available and ready to be accessed.
 The promise resolves with a function `release` that
 must be called once the mutex should be released again.